MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlElasticPoolDatabase.md

 Accept wildcard characters: False
 ```

-### -ServerName
+### -ElasticPoolName
-Specifies the name of a server that contains an elastic pool.
+Specifies the name of an elastic pool.

 ```yaml
 Type: String